 INFPs, like most introverts, are quiet and reserved.
-They prefer not to talk about themselves, especially in the first encounter with a new person.
-They like spending time alone in quiet places where they can make sense of what is happening around them.
-People with the INFP Personality Type love analyzing signs and symbols, and consider them to be metaphors that have deeper meanings related to life.
-They are lost in their imagination and daydreams, always drowned in the depth of their thoughts, fantasies, and ideas.
+This personality type prefers not to talk about themselves, especially upon first meeting a new person.
+They prefer spending time alone in quiet places.
+This provides the opportunity for the INFP to make sense of the world around them.
+INFPs love analyzing signs and symbols, often considering them to be metaphors that have deeper meanings related to life.
+This personality type can become lost in their imagination and daydreams.
+This occasionally leads to the INFP drowning in the depth of their thoughts, fantasies, and ideas.

 An INFP’s main goals are to discover their life’s meaning and to serve humanity.
 They are idealists and perfectionists who drive themselves hard to achieve these goals.
 They are highly intuitive about people, and rely heavily on their intuitions to guide them.